kaisecheng/logstash-k8s-resources/stack_monitoring/README.md

 kubectl apply -f .
 ```

-## Set up
+## Set up (Optional)
 There are two elasticsearch clusters.
-For data in Kibana show in the right cluster, config logstash.yml `monitoring.cluster_uuid` with the uuid of the production elasticsearch cluster.
+For Logstash metrics in Kibana show in the right cluster, config logstash.yml `monitoring.cluster_uuid` with the uuid of the production elasticsearch cluster.

 ```
 apiVersion: v1